cryptowhaler/go-livepeer/doc/redeemer.md

 _Max float_ is the guaranteed value an Orchestrator will be able to claim from a Broadcaster's reserve.
 It accounts for the current reserve allocation from a Broadcaster to an Orchestrator as well as pending winning ticket redemptions.

+\**A more detailed description about max float and it's relation to a broadcaster's reserve can be found in the [PM protocol spec](https://github.com/livepeer/wiki/blob/master/spec/streamflow/pm.md#reserve).*

+\**This document uses the term `sender`, it can be used interchangeably with Broadcaster.*

 ## TicketQueue

 1. The `ticketQueue` is a loop that runs everytime a new block is seen.
 It will then pop tickets off the queue starting with the oldest ticket first, and sends it to the `LocalSenderMonitor` for redemption if the `recipientRand` for the ticket has expired.